apostrophecms/docs/docs/cookbook/creating-webhooks.md

 </AposCodeBlock>

 In this code example, the webhook is being implemented using the `apiRoutes(self)` module configuration function.
 We are exposing a `POST` route, the one that is most typically used by webhook providers, by passing an object with our function to the `post` property.
 The function is named for the route it is exposing.
 In this case, it starts with a forward slash (`/`), indicating that this is relative to the project site itself, e.g. `https://www.my-project.com/webhooks`.
-You can read about the methods in the [`@apostrophecms/http` module documentation](https://v3.docs.apostrophecms.org/reference/modules/http.html#async-post-url-options).

 Within the function, we first are checking for the presence of an authorization header.
 If it isn't found we throw an error with the string 'forbidden'.
 This is mapped to a `403` error and returns it to the webhook originator.
-There are a number of other error strings detailed in the reference documentation for `apiRoutes`.
+There are a number of other error strings detailed in the reference documentation for [`apiRoutes`](https://v3.docs.apostrophecms.org/reference/module-api/module-overview.html#returning-error-codes).
 Once authentication is complete you can pass the data off for sanitization and use.

 Finally, most providers require the return of some type of success message, otherwise, they will attempt to resend the webhook.
-If no information needs to be supplied you can simply return an empty object, or you can return an object that contains information to include in the body of the response.
+If no information needs to be supplied you can simply return an empty object.
+Alternatively, you can return an object that contains information to include in the body of the response.
+The header will still indicate a response of `200/OK`.

 Lastly, since this page will be accessed using a POST method from an outside source, we have to add the route to the `csrfExceptions` option array to bypass CSRF protection.